Table Of Contents

 - Chronic otitis media with effusion (COME):

-AOM is the case when the middle ear suffers a bacterial infection, causing severe pain and discomfort.
+AOM is the case when the middle ear suffers a bacterial or viral infection, causing severe pain and discomfort.
 OME is also referred to as glue ear and is caused when there is an accumulation of fluid in the middle ear that eventually gets infected by bacteria.
 When this condition repeatedly occurs with or without an infection, then it is called chronic otitis media with effusion (COME).